INTERAGENCY TASK FORCE

 The U.S. Department of Homeland Security Strategy to Combat Human Trafficking, the Importation of Goods Produced with Forced Labor, and Child Sexual Exploitation articulates the Department’s long-term approach for combating these crimes and serves as a framework to prioritize resources and monitor progress.

 The National Strategy sets forth plans to enhance coordination within the Department of Justice and to develop specific strategies within each federal district to stop human trafficking.
-See (Pub.
+See Justice for Victims of Trafficking Act of 2015 Justice for Victims of Trafficking Act of 2015 (Pub.
 L. No. 114-22), Sec.
-606.
+606

 The Departments of State (State) and the Treasury (Treasury), on behalf of the President’s Interagency Task Force to Monitor and Combat Trafficking in Persons (PITF), conducted an analysis of anti-money laundering efforts of the U.S. government, U.S. financial institutions, and international financial institutions related to human trafficking and recommendations to strengthen the efforts of those institutions.
 The report incorporates input and feedback from PITF agencies and external stakeholders, including from representatives of financial institutions and civil-society organizations, trade representatives of the financial industry, members of the U.S. Advisory Council on Human Trafficking, and consultants from the Human Trafficking Expert Consultant Network.